 4.5.5.5 Measurements Period Requirements

-After receiving both NR-DL-TDOA-ProvideAssistanceData message and NR-DL-TDOA-RequestLocationInformation message from the LMF via LPP [34] the UE shall be able to measure multiple (up to the UE capability specified in Clause 4.x1.5.3) DL RSTD and DL RSCPD measurements, defined in TS 38.215 [4], the time window only.
+After receiving both NR-DL-TDOA-ProvideAssistanceData message and NR-DL-TDOA-RequestLocationInformation message from the LMF via LPP [34] with nr-DL-PRS-RSCPD-Request and configuring a measurement time window via nr-DL-PRS-MeasurementTimeWindowsConfig, subject to UE capabilities supportOfRSCPD-MeasurementInTimeWindow and supportOfLegacyMeasurementInTimeWindow, the UE shall be able to measure multiple (up to the UE capability specified in Clause 4.5.5.3) DL RSTD and DL RSCPD measurements, defined in TS 38.215 [4], during the time window only.

-If the UE is not configured with time window, the requirements in clause 4.5.2.5 apply if single PFL is configured in the assistance data.
+If the UE is not configured with a measurement time window, the requirements in clause 4.5.2.5 apply.
+If multiple PFLs are configured in the assistance data, UE is only required to measure DL RSCPD on one of the PFLs.

-Editor’s Note: FFS: When multiple PFLs are configured for legacy measurements.

-If time window is configured, the UE shall be able to measure multiple (up to the UE capability specified in Clause 4.x1.5.3) DL RSTD and DL RSCPD measurements, defined in TS 38.215 [4], based on the indicated PRS resource sets occurring inside the time window during the measurement period TRSTD,Total defined as:
+If a periodic time window is configured, the UE shall be able to measure multiple (up to the UE capability specified in Clause 4.5.5.3) DL RSTD and DL RSCPD measurements, defined in TS 38.215 [4], based on the indicated PRS resource sets occurring inside the time window during the measurement period TRSCPD with RSTD,Total defined as:

 TRSCPD with RSTD,Total=i=1LTRSCPD with RSTD,i+ L-1*maxTeffect,i